 North Cascades Fast Facts

-- The highest elevation found in North Cascades is 9,206 feet at on Goode Mountain
+North Cascades’ lowest point is 605 feet at Goodell Creek.
+The highest point in North Cascades is 9,206 feet on Goode Mountain.

 Where is North Cascades National Park?

 North Cascades National Park is located in the northern part of Washington state, running all the way to the international border with British Columbia, Canada.
 Most of the park’s land is extremely remote and hard to access.